serviejs/popsicle/README.md

 #### Multipart Request Bodies

 You can manually create a form data instance by calling `popsicle.form`.
-When you pass a form data instance, it'll automatically set the correct `Content-Type` too - complete with the boundary.
+When you pass a form data instance, it'll automatically set the correct `Content-Type` - complete with boundary.

 ```javascript
 var form = request.form({